Estimating the entanglement of random multipartite quantum states: Benchmarking the algorithms on random tensors

-Let us point out that the factor \(2\) in the variance of the normal distribution in Equations \eqref{eqn:non_gauss_sample} and \eqref{eqn:sym_gauss_sample} is not completely arbitrary.
-It is indeed the normalization that is standard in the symmetric case, since in the case \(n=2\), where the tensor \(X_s\) can be identified with a symmetric matrix, it guarantees that the off-diagonal terms have variance \(1/d\) while the diagonal ones have variance \(2/d\).
-We, therefore, use this normalization as well so that the numerical value we obtain for the injective norm of \(X_s\) can be directly compared to analytical results in the literature, such as those presented in \cite{spiked}.
+We point out that the factor \(2\) in the variance of the normal distribution in Equations \eqref{eqn:non_gauss_sample} and \eqref{eqn:sym_gauss_sample} is not completely arbitrary.
+It is indeed the normalization that is standard in the literature regarding the symmetric case \cite{spiked}, since in the case of \(n=2\), where the tensor \(X_s\) can be identified with a symmetric matrix, it guarantees that the off-diagonal terms have variance \(1/d\) while the diagonal ones have variance \(2/d\).
+We, therefore, use this normalization so that the numerical value we obtain for the injective norm of \(X_s\) can be directly compared to analytical results in the literature, such as those presented in \cite{spiked}.
 We then use this same normalization in the non-symmetric case just to simplify the analysis: that way the symmetrized tensor has an expected Euclidean norm which is asymptotically (as \(d\rightarrow\infty\)) scaled by a factor \(\frac{1}{\sqrt{n!}}\) as compared to the non-symmetrized tensor.